xnerditos/xervicekit/docs/BasicConcepts.md

 ## Service calls through the service api

 One of the most common types of functionality that a service provides is an API through which _Service calls_ can be made.
-Think of a _Service call_ as you would would a typical method call, except for the fact that the execution is actually happening "remotely" within the context of the service.
+Think of a _Service call_ as you would a typical method call, except for the fact that the execution is actually happening "remotely" within the context of the service.
 "Remotely" in this case simply means "somewhere else"; where exactly that happens to be is irrelevant.
 It might actually be happening in the same process (on the same _Host_), or in a container somewhere on the machine, or on a different server.
 XerviceKit takes care of figuring out where the service is actually located and how to convey the call and return with the results.
 A service defines what calls are available by defining a simple c# interface and the framework does the rest.

-For more information about how _Service calls_ work, including a step by step of the workflow, take a look at [the deep dive on the subject of service calls](ServiceCalls.md).
+For more information about how _Service calls_ work, including a step by step of the workflow, take a look at [the deep dive on the subject of service calls](DeepDive-ServiceCalls.md).

 ## Dependencies